Ambani bomb scare case: Cop Riyaz Kazi gets judicial custody till Apr 23 | Law-Order

 The NIA has alleged that Kazi is involved in the conspiracy of the case, along with Waze, who is the prime accused.

-The probe agency had earlier said that in its parallel probe it had launched soon after the explosives-laden vehicle was spotted on February 25, it found that they allegedly killed Hiran, who was in possession of that vehicle, fearing that he will disclose their plan.
+The NIA had earlier said that in its parallel probe it had launched soon after the explosives-laden vehicle was spotted on February 25, it found that the accused allegedly killed Hiran, who was in possession of that vehicle, fearing that he will disclose their plan.

 After the case was transferred to the NIA, the accused started destroying evidences like CPU and DVR, it had said.